marconelele/HTML-and-CSS-Projects/README.md

 Pizza Takeaway Site

 This page is an example home page for a pizza takeaway company that is styled using bootstrap4.
 It contains many bootstrap components including but not limited to navbar, jumbotron, form, cards and dropdowns.

+Personal portfolio

+This is a personal portfolio using HTML and CSS that is pushed live on marconelele.github.io